The r-Process: History, Required Conditions, Astrophysical Sites, and Observations: Introduction

 These ground-breaking explorations made clear that isotopes and elements heavier than iron can only be made by neutron capture due to the rising electrostatic repulsion with increasing nuclear charge.
 Solar abundances indicated that two different neutron-capture processes dominate, either the slow-neutron-capture process, i.e. the s-process, or the rapid-neutron-capture process, i.e. the r-process - in roughly equal amounts.
 In order to determine the r-process abundance pattern an essential prerequisite was the understanding of s-process abundances, where Roberto Gallino (to whom the present volume is dedicated) played an essential role.
 Improving knowledge of the s-process abundances (see also the next Section), and subtracting them from the overall solar abundance pattern, resulted with continuously enhanced accuracy in the decomposition into s-process and r-process components \citep[see e.g.][]{Cowan.Thielemann.Truran:1991,arlandini99,Goriely:1999,Sneden.Cowan.Gallino:2008,Prantzos.Abia.ea:2020}.
 This was achieved via ongoing improvements in understanding of the s-process, that were (besides theoretical modeling) based strongly on the measurements of neutron capture cross sections for nuclei close to stability, which are part of the s-process path.
-Two groups should be mentioned here, the Oak Ridge group \citep{Macklin.Gibbins:1965} and the Karlsruhe group \citep{Kaeppeler.Beer.Wisshak:1989}, permitting major progress by a collaboration of experimentalists and theorists \citep[see e.g.][]{Kaeppeler.ea:2011}.
-Recently the CERN n\_ToF facility has taken over a large responsibility for these measurements \citep{Milazzo.ea:2025,Patronis.ea:2025}.
-Besides these dominant s-process and r-process contributions to the heavy elements, smaller contributions originate from rarer nucleosynthesis mechanisms, including the p-process \citep{Burbidge.Burbidge.ea:1957,Cameron:1957, Woosley.Howard:1978,Rayet.ea:1990,Arnould.Goriely:2003,Dillmann.ea:2008,Xiong.Martinez.ea:2024}, the i-process \citep{cowan77,denissenkov17,Denissenkov.ea:2021} and possibly the LEPP \citep{Travaglio.etal:2004,Cristallo.ea:2015}.
+Two groups should be mentioned here, the Oak Ridge group \citep{Macklin.Gibbins:1965} and the Karlsruhe group \citep{Kaeppeler.Beer.Wisshak:1989}, permitting major progress by a collaboration of experimentalists and theorists \citep[see e.g.][]{Kaeppeler.Gallino.ea:2011}.
+Recently the CERN n\_ToF facility has taken over a large responsibility for these measurements \citep{Domingo-Pardo.NTOF:2023,Milazzo.ea:2025,Patronis.ea:2025}, the first reference still including Franz K\"appeler as coauthor, who jointly with Roberto Gallino contributed immensely to the understanding of the s-process.
+Besides the dominant s-process and r-process contributions to the heavy elements, smaller contributions originate from rarer nucleosynthesis mechanisms, including the p-process \citep{Burbidge.Burbidge.ea:1957,Cameron:1957, Woosley.Howard:1978,Rayet.ea:1990,Arnould.Goriely:2003,Dillmann.ea:2008,Xiong.Martinez.ea:2024}, the i-process \citep{cowan77,denissenkov17,Denissenkov.ea:2021} and possibly the LEPP \citep{Travaglio.etal:2004,Cristallo.ea:2015}.

 This paper is intended to be a review of our current understanding of the r-process, and, at the same time, to honor and highlight the contributions of our late friend and colleague Roberto Gallino (see Fig.\ref{fig:robertofranz}).
 Without his contributions towards the understanding of the s-process, a prerequisite for determining the solar system r-process abundances, a detailed examination of the r-process would not have been possible.
 Therefore, we first highlight the s-process abundance work necessary to obtain solar system r-process abundances.
 This is followed by a survey over theoretical modeling approaches for possible r-process sites.
 Finally we will discuss recent r-process abundance observations pointing to such sites as well as their imprint on abundance patterns during the (chemical) evolution of galaxies.